stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 You can change some settings before server start.

-To change the default document `index.html` by your own page
+To change the default document `index.html` to your own page
 ```csharp
 option.DefaultDocument = "maintenance.html";
 ```